denn1s/computer-graphics-v3/README.md

 A framebuffer is a data structure that represents the pixels displayed on a computer screen.
 It holds information about the color and intensity of each pixel on the screen.
 Think of it as a canvas where you can draw graphics, text, and images.

-## Lesson Content

-### 1. Framebuffer Basics
-- Definition and concept of a framebuffer.
-- Understanding the structure and purpose of a framebuffer in computer graphics.

-### 2. Implementation with Rust
-- Creating a framebuffer using Rust's `Vec` data structure.
-- Implementing basic operations on the framebuffer, such as clearing and drawing pixels.

-### 3. Using Minifb Library
-- Integrating the `minifb` library for window management.
-- Handling user input and updating the framebuffer accordingly.

-### 4. Practical Exercises
-- Drawing simple shapes and patterns using the framebuffer.
-- Experimenting with different colors and pixel manipulation techniques.

 ### Core Changes